hpehl/dockerfiles/wildfly/standalone/README.md

-Dockerfile to setup a WildFly standalone server.
+Dockerfile based on [jboss/wildfly](https://registry.hub.docker.com/u/jboss/wildfly/) to setup a WildFly standalone server.
 The standalone server exposes the following ports

 - 8080 for HTTP
-- 9990 for HTTP based management and
+- 9990 for management
-- 9999 for native management

-You can use the user `admin:passw0rd_` to access the management interfaces.
+Please use `admin:passw0rd_` to connect to the management interfaces.